-1 Fortune Bay is situated between Point Crewe $(46^{\circ}55'N, 55^{\circ}59'W)$ and Pass Island, 35 miles NNW.
+1 Fortune Bay is situated between Point Crewe (46°55'N, 55°59'W) and Pass Island, 35 miles NNW.
 There are many islands in the approach and in the bay which extends for about 65 miles in a NE direction.
 The shores are indented by many bays and harbours.
 At the head of the bay are two long narrow inlets, the NW of which is Long Harbour.

-Fortune Bay is generally deep with depths over 100 fathoms (183 m).
+2 Fortune Bay is generally deep with depths over 100 fathoms (183 m).
 In many places the depths near the shore are as deep as in the middle of the bay.
 Currents in the bay are irregular, especially in the vicinity of the Plate Islands and Brunette Island.
 Fortune Bay is seldom frozen over, although some of the harbours in the bay freeze over.

-Islands and dangers in the approaches. - Plate Islands, Brunette Island and Sagona Island, together with a number of islets, rocks and shoals, lie in the approaches to Fortune Bay on a bank with depths less than 100 fathoms (183 m); the bank extends from Grande Miquelon to the north shore of Fortune Bay between Boxey Point and St. John's Head.
+3 Islands and dangers in the approaches. - Plate Islands, Brunette Island and Sagona Island, together with a number of islets, rocks and shoals, lie in the approaches to Fortune Bay on a bank with depths less than 100 fathoms (183 m); the bank extends from Grande Miquelon to the north shore of Fortune Bay between Boxey Point and St. John's Head.

-4 The inshore areas from the head of Fortune Bay to the settlement of McCallum, about 55 miles west, and including Bay D'Espoir are very active with aquaculture facilities.
+Bay to the settlement of McCallum, about 55 miles west, and including Bay D'Espoir are very active with aquaculture facilities.
 Marine farms, feed barges and vessel traffic associated with the aquaculture industry may be encountered in these areas.
 Vessels transiting these areas should exercise caution.